Marudhanayagam: Music

 Despite the project being shelved, Ilaiyaraaja finished composing two songs for the film in late 1998.
-One of the songs were sung by prominent Carnatic singer, M. S. Subbalakshmi, and another song was titled "Poranthathu Panaiyur Mannu" which was composed and sung by Ilaiyaraaja.
-At an award ceremony held in Chennai, both Kamal Haasan and Ilayaraaja sang few lines from this song, which prompted the fans requesting to release the full song online.
+One of the songs were sung by prominent M. S. Subbulakshmi, and another song was titled "Poranthathu Panaiyur Mannu" which was composed and sung by Ilaiyaraaja.
+At an award ceremony held in Chennai, both Kamal Haasan and Ilaiyaraaja sang few lines from this song, which prompted fans requesting to release the full song online.
 The song was released directly in YouTube (as both audio and video formats).
 The video song featured some footages of the sequences which were filmed during the initial phase of the production and few scenes from the film's trailer as well.

 Legacy

 The delay of the film has been subject to references in media and film.
-In Venkat Prabhu's Saroja, the character played by Premji Amaren supposedly stumbles upon a DVD of Marudhanayagam, while in Rajesh's Siva Manasula Sakthi, Santhanam's character mockingly asks for a song from the shelved film to be played on the radio.
-In Adhik Ravichandran's Anbanavan Asaradhavan Adangadhavan (2017), a poster of the film appears in the background of a scene, alongside other prominent shelved Tamil films such as Silambarasan's Manmadhan 2 and the Vikram–starrer Karikalan.
+In Saroja (2008), the character played by Premgi Amaren stumbles upon a supposed DVD of Marudhanayagam.
+In Siva Manasula Sakthi (2009), Santhanam's character mockingly asks for a song from the shelved film to be played on the radio.
+In Anbanavan Asaradhavan Adangadhavan (2017), a poster of the film appears in the background of a scene, alongside other prominent shelved Tamil films such as Manmadhan 2 and Karikalan.
 Director A. L. Vijay revealed that Marudhanayagam was the inspiration behind his successful 2009 film, Madrasapattinam, which was based on India's independence movement in 1947.